The Capacity of Associated Subsequence Retrieval: Proof of Theorem

 Concentration inequalities play an important role in the proofs of this paper.
-Specifically, we use the Hoeffding's inequality, which is described as follows. \begin{lemma} \cite[Theorem D.1]{fondml} (Hoeffding's inequality) Let $U_i$, $i \in [n]$, be $n$ i.i.d. random variables taking values in $[a,b]$.
+Next we state the Hoeffding's inequality. \begin{lemma} \cite[Theorem D.1]{fondml} (Hoeffding's inequality) Let $U_i$, $i \in [n]$, be $n$ i.i.d. random variables taking values in $[a,b]$.
 Then, for any positive $\epsilon$, we have

 where $U = \sum_{i=1}^n U_i$. \end{lemma}

 In what follows, we propose a lemma about the approximation of probabilities.